What is "virtual" consulting, and how does it work? Don't you need to see my dog?

 Emily's long career with the BC SPCA has also allowed her to have a proven track record, having personally handled over 2,000 dogs.
 With experience with many breeds and all problem behaviours, Emily has worked with dogs desperately needing intervention and behaviour modification.

-As well as being an Academy for Dog Trainers graduate, she is accredited by the BC SPCA's AnimalKind program.
-She is certified as an SA Pro to help humanely and effectively guide you and your dog to recovery from separation anxiety.
+As well as being an Academy for Dog Trainers graduate, she is certified as an SA Pro to help humanely and effectively guide you and your dog to recovery from separation anxiety.

 She is committed to using current, scientific and kind techniques and continuing education to ensure you’re in the hands of the most advanced methods.